-A limited search of a suspect's backpack or purse may occur if:

-- You have a reason to believe that the person is in medical distress; - Finding medications, medical-alert bracelet, or reason for overdose will assist in the medical response; - Search of belongings is limited in scope and terminates once items are found or are not present.
+Legal Standard A limited search of a suspect's backpack or purse may occur i f: You have a reason to believe that the person is in m distress; edical Finding medications, medical-alert bracelet, or reas overdose will assist in the medical response; on for Search of belongings is limited in scope and terming once items are found or are not present. nates

-These cases represent binding authority from Kansas, the 10th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Alabama, the 11th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.

-The Policeman is a Jack of All Trades:
+The Policeman is the Jack of All Trades: